 Impressed by the level of excellence at National Jewish Health and motivated by firsthand experiences of the devastating effects of asthma, the founders of The Fund to Cure Asthma set a goal of raising $14 million to strengthen the research efforts at National Jewish Health.
-The goal includes endowing six departmental chairs: Pediatric Asthma, Adult Asthma, Asthma Research, Pediatric Allergy, Adult Allergy and Basic Immunology, thus helping to ensure that National Jewish will stay at the forefront of asthma research and treatment.
+The goal includes endowing six department chairs: Pediatric Asthma, Adult Asthma, Asthma Research, Pediatric Allergy, Adult Allergy and Basic Immunology, thus helping to ensure that National Jewish Health will stay at the forefront of asthma research and treatment.